Review: INFERNUM (2019)

 Film is, by nature, a visual medium.
 We want to see things on the screen, not be told about them.
 But sometimes hearing can be as effective, or even more effective, than seeing it.
 If you’ve seen the original Hitcher then you know what I mean.
 Writer/director Dutch Marich (Reaptown, Horror in the High Desert) takes that approach and makes sound design a key part of his new film Infernum.

 Camille (Suziey Block, Meaning Of Violence) lost her parents at a young age.
 They disappeared investigating a mysterious loud noise while on a camping trip.
-Now in art school, Camille does sculptures and interviews people about this phenomenon.
+Now in art school, Camille does sculptures and interviews, with people, about this phenomenon.
 When she schedules interviews on their anniversary it causes an argument with her boyfriend Hunter (Michael Barbuto, Happy Camp).

 Things get worse when Camille and her filmmaker friend James (Clinton Roper Elledge) catch a live stream of the phenomena happening in Nevada they head out to investigate.
 Hunter is already unhappy with the amount of time she spends with James doing interviews and this sets him off again.